therceman/symfony-alpine-docker/README.md

 ### Extra Steps (only for full Symfony Package)
 If you have installed full Symfony Package using cmd `symfony new ./ --webapp`<br>
-You will need to install Node.js dependencies, build Webpack bundle and start Watcher.
+You will need to install Node.js dependencies and build Webpack bundle.
-1) Install Node.js dependencies using `yarn` or `npm`
+1) Install Node.js dependencies using `yarn` or `npm` (if configured)
 ```bash
 docker-compose run --rm app yarn install
 ```